 - Challenge your students by having them write a Christmas/holiday story where each sentence starts with a different letter of the alphabet (starting with A, and going all the way to Z).

-- Promote kindness by having your students write and design Christmas cards/holiday cards for other students, teachers, staff members, or for their family.
+- Cultivate kindness in the classroom by having your students write and design Christmas cards/holiday cards for other students, teachers, staff members, or for their family.

 - Have students write about what they will be doing over the winter break.